google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/save-data/index.md

 ## Recipes

 What you can achieve via `Save-Data` is limited only to what you can come up with.
-To give you an idea of what's possible, let's run through a couple of examples of what's possible with `Save-Data`.
+To give you an idea of what's possible, let's run through a couple of use cases.
 You may come up with other use cases of your own as you read this, so feel free to experiment and see what's possible!

 ### Checking for `Save-Data` in server side code

-While the `Save-Data` state is something you _can_ detect in JavaScript via the `navigator.connection.saveData` property, detecting it on the server side is preferable in some cases.
+While the `Save-Data` state is something you _can_ detect in JavaScript via the `navigator.connection.saveData` property, detecting it on the server side is sometimes preferable.
 JavaScript _can_ fail to execute in some cases.
 Plus, server side detection is the only way to modify markup _before_ it's sent to the client, which is involved in some of `Save-Data`s most beneficial use cases.